 I hear it every day.
 “I think you guys have a mapping application that can help with sales planning.
 I manage a sales force and I need to establish territories that make sense for our business.”

-Of course, sales territory issues vary from business to business.
+Of course, sales territory mapping issues vary from business to business.
 Some companies have established territories that are outdated.
-Other businesses have lopsided territories that need to be rebalanced.
-Others are mired in out-of-the-way travel costs, as remote customer locations force sales people to crisscross the nation to keep in touch with decision makers.
+Other businesses have a lopsided territory that needs realignment or rebalancing.
+Others are mired in out-of-the-way travel costs, as remote customer locations force sales people to crisscross the nation to keep in touch with decision-makers.
 Still others are brand new to the concept of sales territory management.